Cloud Data Security and Compliance Best Practices

 This concept of identity and access management both on-premises and in public cloud environments is a fundamental requirement for securing and keeping with modern compliance regulations.

-When it comes to data protection, compliance, and threat protection, these tasks can be extremely difficult to achieve in public cloud Software-as-a-Service environments such as Office 365 and G Suite.
+When it comes to data protection, compliance, and threat protection, these tasks can be extremely difficult to achieve in public cloud Software-as-a-Service environments such as Microsoft 365 and Google Workspace (G Suite).
 As has already been mentioned, public cloud environments are often “black boxes” with data access being difficult to monitor, control, and secure correctly.

-Additionally, there are no native backup mechanisms in place with Office 365 and G Suite environments.
+Additionally, there are no native backup mechanisms in place with Microsoft 365 and Google Workspace (G Suite) environments.
 This is a tremendous problem for organizations looking to migrate or already migrating business-critical services and data to public cloud SaaS environments.

 As outlined in GDPR requirements, security by design must be implemented from the outset and not simply be an afterthought to modern SaaS implementations.
 This requires that organizations properly engineer data protection, compliance, and threat protection mechanisms to uphold the security by design methodology.